Find out what plants are brightening up the garden and grounds this month.

 The mighty Magnolia campbellii has been flowering really well despite the recent inclement weather.
 Also look out for Camellia, Rhododendron and the many varieties of Narcissus (including historics) as well.

 If you can't identify a certain plant or have a question, you can contact the gardeners directly via email at firstname.lastname@example.org

 Fancy getting your hands dirty?

 Would you like to get involved?
 Would you like to learn new skills, meet new people and help look after this special place?

-We are always interested to hear from people you would like to volunteer with us.
-If you would like to join our group of volunteers that help us maintain these beautiful grounds, please contact Emma Wakeham (Volunteer Development Manager) on 01392 883145 or at firstname.lastname@example.org.
+We are always interested to hear from people who would like to volunteer with us.
+If you would like to join our group of volunteers that help to maintain these beautiful grounds, please contact Rhiannon Route (Volunteer Development Manager) on 01392 883189 or at email@example.com.
+Alternatively, to directly discuss volunteering with one of the gardening team, contact Geoff Byers (Gardener) at firstname.lastname@example.org or on 01392 883141.